An introduction to $p$-adic $L$-functions: The Coleman map

 \subsection{Definition of the Coleman map}

 The Coleman map is motivated by the example of \S\ref{sec:cyclo units coleman}, where we saw that a distinguished family of local units -- the cyclotomic units -- are strongly linked to the Kubota--Leopoldt $p$-adic $L$-function.
-In particular, in Remark \ref{rem:restriction Coleman}, we saw that $\zeta_p$ can be defined by the following procedure: \begin{itemize} \item consider the tower $c(a)$ of cyclotomic units, \item take its Coleman power series $f_{c(a)}$, \item apply $\partial\log$, \item restrict to $\Zp^\times$ via $(1-\varphi\circ\psi)$, \item multiply by $x^{-1}$ (which corresponds to $\partial^{-1}$ on power series), \item pass to the corresponding measure on $\zp^\times$ by inverting the Amice transform, \item and finally divide by $\theta_a$. \end{itemize} We are led to consider the following. \begin{definition} Let
+In particular, given the construction of $\zeta_p$ in \S\ref{kl} and Lemma \ref{lem:relate cyclo to mua}, $\zeta_p$ can be defined by the following procedure: \begin{enumerate} \item Consider the tower $c(a)$ of cyclotomic units. \item Take its Coleman power series $f_{c(a)}$. \item Apply $\partial\log$. \item Apply $(1-\varphi\circ\psi)$. \item Apply $\partial^{-1}$. \item Pass to the corresponding measure on $\zp^\times$ by inverting the Mahler transform. \item Finally, divide by $\theta_a$. \end{enumerate} Recall that in terms of measures, step (4) corresponds to restriction to $\Zp^\times$, and (5) to multiplication by $x^{-1}$.
+We are therefore led to consider the following construction. \begin{definition} Let